encukou/freezeyt/README.md

     text/css: get_css_links
 ```

-Keys in the `url_finders` dict are MIME types; the values can be:
+Keys in the `url_finders` dict are MIME types;

+Values are url finder, which can be define as:
-* strings in the form `"module:function"`, which name the scanning
+* strings in the form `"module:function"`, which name the finder
   function to call,
 * strings like `get_html_links`, which name a function from the
   `freezeyt.url_finders` module, or
 * Python functions (if configuring `freezeyt` from Python rather than
   YAML).

-A scanning function gets these arguments:
-* an open file with the page's contents (call `read` to get the contents
-  as bytes),
+If you'd like to define your url finder consider the right interface.

+Input args:
+* page content `BinaryIO`,
-* the URL of the page, as a string, and
+* the URL of the page, as a `string`,
-* the HTTP headers, as a list of (name, value) tuples (as in WSGI).
+* the HTTP headers, as a list of tuples (WSGI).

+Output:
 The function should return an iterator of URLs (as strings) found
 in the page's contents.
 These URLs can be relative.

-The `freezeyt.url_finders` module includes the functions `get_html_links`
+The `freezeyt.url_finders` module includes the default finders `get_html_links`
-and `get_css_links`, which you can call (for example, as fallbacks).
+and `get_css_links`.

-#### Disabling default URL scanners
+#### Disabling default URL finders

-With `url_finders` you can add new scanners or override the default ones.
+If finder is not explictly specified in configuration file, `freezeyt` use the
-For example, if you only specify `text/html: my_own_scanner`,
+default for certain MIME type.
+For example, if you specify
-Freezeyt's default for `text/css` will be used.
+`text/html: my_custom_finder` only, `freezeyt` use for `text/css`
-To disable the default scanners, specify:
+the default finder.

+It's needed to explicitly disable this behaviour:

 ```yaml
 use_default_url_finders: false
 ```

 ### Path generation